Skip to content

 4

-Tune the policy
+Tune the signal

 GitHub App

-Quorum verifies GitHub webhook signatures before queueing work.
+PR Quorum verifies GitHub webhook signatures before queueing work.
 Installation and repository webhooks keep the dashboard in sync, and pull-request webhooks queue review runs through Inngest.

 Required permissions